WPCodeLabs/WP-Query-Engine/readme.txt

 2. Use the do_action( 'wp_query', $args ); action hook anywhere in your theme
 3. Using the Beaver Builder Module

-You can see the full documentation available at https://docs.wpcodelabs.com/wp-query-engine
+You can see the full documentation available at [https://docs.wpcodelabs.com/wp-query-engine](https://docs.wpcodelabs.com/wp-query-engine)

 == Changelog ==

+= 1.0.1 =
+- Moved template action to class for easier override by templates
+- Removed function_exist call in loader, to fix conflict with loading order
+- Changed how $wp_query global was handled in main query to address bug with conditional calls
+- Added additional "Basic Archive" template

 = 1.0 =
 Initial Release